ypid/docs/source/intro_release_notes/release_notes_community/compatibility.rst

   - ``/HOST/TEMPLATE/[NETRX, NETTX]`` was moved to monitoring object ``/MONITORING/SYSTEM/[NETRX, NETTX]``

 - No monitor information is sent in listing API call, neither hosts nor VMs.
-- Configuration of monitoring probes and parameters has been moved to its own file, you may need to adapt/migrate your custom modifications from ``oned.conf`` to ``monitord.conf``.
+- Configuration of monitoring probes and parameters has been moved to its own file.
+You may need to adapt/migrate your custom modifications from ``oned.conf`` to ``monitord.conf``.
 - The monitoring system now may use TCP transport.
 You'll need to open incoming connections to port 4124 and TCP to the front-end, in addition to the UDP one.

 Accounting and Showback